dimsemenov/PhotoSwipe/website/documentation/options.md

 }
 ```

 If dimensions of your small thumbnail don't match dimensions of large image, consider enabling zoom+fade transition.
 You can do this by adding option `showHideOpacity:true` (try adding it to [above CodePen](http://codepen.io/dimsemenov/pen/NPGOob/) to test how it looks).
 Or disable transition entirely by adding `hideAnimationDuration:0, showAnimationDuration:0`.
+[More info about this in FAQ](faq.html#different-thumbnail-dimensions).

 If you want to "hide" small thumbnail during the animation use `opacity:0`, not `visibility:hidden` or `display:none`.
 Don't force Paint and Layout at the beginning of animation to avoid lag.